 (3) Includes social services, imputed bank service charges, government services, household services and import duties.

-The following table sets forth certain information about Qatar's nominal GDP by economic sector and by percentage contribution to total nominal GDP for the first six months of 2014 and 2015, including the percentage change between these periods.
+The following table sets forth certain information about Qatar's nominal GDP by economic sector and by percentage contribution to total nominal GDP for the first quarter of 2015 and 2016, including the percentage change between these periods.